alcelaser/ML-Project-321991/README.md

 - .gitignore -> Contains all the local files we did not want to flood git with (logs from tensorboard, virual environments, dataset ect ect)
 - README.md -> You're reading it

-### FOLDERS:

-- .venv (old virtual environment, now .venv-wsl which is in gitignore)
-- images -> contain all the images used in the project as well as old visualisations under the old sub-folder which contains neat visualisations that we didn't have the space to include or were scrapped for being too cluttered/ not of much use.
- (from gitignore)
- - .vscode -> setup to get gpu/jupyter kernel to work
- - logs -> logs for tensorboard
- - .data -> our dataset, too large to upload to github

 In the **PatternMind** project we aimed to explore semantic structures within large and diverse image collections.

 Our main focus was to **extract visual patterns and categories** using multiple machine learning techniques, with the goal of understanding similarity, thematic structure, and ambiguity across images.

 We also compared the performance of different models to evaluate which approaches were most suitable and what insights each one could provide about the dataset.